huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

   Value ranges from `1` to `3,600`.
 Default is `0` and no notifications will be sent to recipient.
   If the RTO delay between the DRS instance and the DR database exceeds a specified value and lasts for `6` minutes, DRS will notify specified recipients.

+<a name="block--kafka_security_config"></a>
+The `kafka_security_config` block supports:

+* `type` - (Optional, String, ForceNew) Specifies the security protocol.
+It is mandatory for security authentication.
+  Valid values are as follows:
+  + **PLAINTEXT**: No security authentication mode is available.
+You only need to enter an IP address and a port number.
+  + **SASL_PLAINTEXT**: The SASL mechanism is used to connect to Kafka, and you need to configure SASL parameters.
+  + **SSL**: The SSL encryption is used to connect to Kafka, and you need to configure SSL parameters.
+  + **SASL_SSL**: The SASL and SSL encryption authentication modes are used.
+You need to configure SSL and SASL parameters.

+  Changing this parameter will create a new resource.

+* `sasl_mechanism` - (Optional, String, ForceNew) Specifies the SASL mechanism used for client connection.
+  The value can be **GSSAPI**, **PLAIN**, **SCRAM-SHA-256**, **SCRAM-SHA-512**.
+  Changing this parameter will create a new resource.

+* `trust_store_key_name` - (Optional, String, ForceNew) Specifies the certificate name.
+  It is mandatory when the security protocol is set to **SSL** or **SASL_SSL**.
+  Changing this parameter will create a new resource.

+* `trust_store_key` - (Optional, String, ForceNew) Specifies the value of the security certificate after Base64 transcoding.
+  It is mandatory when the security protocol is set to **SSL** or **SASL_SSL**.
+  Changing this parameter will create a new resource.

+* `trust_store_password` - (Optional, String, ForceNew) Specifies the certificate password.
+  It is mandatory when the security protocol is set to **SSL** or **SASL_SSL**.
+  Changing this parameter will create a new resource.

+* `endpoint_algorithm` - (Optional, String, ForceNew) Specifies the host name endpoint identification algorithm, which specifies the endpoint identification algorithm for verifying the server host name using the server certificate.
+  If it is not specified, host name verification is disabled.
+The corresponding field for Kafka is **ssl.endpoint.identification.algorithm**.
+Changing this parameter will create a new resource.

+* `delegation_tokens` - (Optional, Bool, ForceNew) Specifies whether to use token authentication.
+It is valid only when the security protocol is set to **SASL_SSL** or **SASL_PLAINTEXT** and the SASL mechanism is set to **SCRAM-SHA-256** or **SCRAM-SHA-512**.
+Defaults to false.
+Changing this parameter will create a new resource.

+* `enable_key_store` - (Optional, Bool, ForceNew) Specifies Whether to enable two-way SSL authentication.
+  Defaults to false.
+Changing this parameter will create a new resource.

+* `key_store_key_name` - (Optional, String, ForceNew) Specifies the keystore certificate name.
+It is mandatory when two-way SSL authentication is enabled.
+Changing this parameter will create a new resource.

+* `key_store_key` - (Optional, String, ForceNew) Specifies the keystore certificate.
+It is mandatory when two-way SSL authentication is enabled.
+Changing this parameter will create a new resource.

+* `key_store_password` - (Optional, String, ForceNew) Specifies the keystore certificate password.
+It is mandatory when a password is set for the keystore certificate.
+Changing this parameter will create a new resource.

+* `set_private_key_password` - (Optional, Bool, ForceNew) Specifies whether to set the keystore private key password.
+  Defaults to false.
+Changing this parameter will create a new resource.

+* `key_password` - (Optional, String, ForceNew) Specifies the keystore private key password.
+It is mandatory when two-way SSL authentication is enabled and `set_private_key_password` is set to **true**.
+  Changing this parameter will create a new resource.

 ## Attribute Reference